weiwenlan/WenlanWei.github.io/README.md

 ### [More Details with the code and Final Project.](https://github.com/weiwenlan/Trash-classification-robotic-arm)

 ![image](/ic.jpg)

+**Due to the ban from the US government, our collaboration was forced to be eliminated.**

 ## Wuhan University, Signal Processing Lab - Research on Bio-Image
 Jul.
 2019 – Oct.2019